Volunteers & Museum Guides

-Volunteer opportunities at Plimoth Plantation are available based on departments’ needs, and therefore not only opportunities may be available at all times.
+Volunteer opportunities at Plimoth Patuxet are available based on departments’ needs, and therefore not only opportunities may be available at all times.
 Some volunteer opportunities may require an in-person interview.

 Guest Services Volunteers

 Horticulture Volunteers care for the Museum’s 120-acre campus which includes 17th and 20th-century historic, border, and perennial gardens as well as off-season work in the greenhouses.
 Horticulture Volunteers also help out during the annual Heirloom Plant Sale alongside Museum staff.